Thailand’s MVNO market 2014

 Thai consumers are twice as data hungry than their European peers.
 According to Nokia Networks Asia North division, Thailand’s mobile subscribers consume an average of 400 MB of data per month, while its European peers consume less than 200 MB.

 They spend 3.1 hours of their daily media routine via their mobile devices (excl.
-SMS/Call) and 74 percent prefer their mobile devices for internet usage verses traditional methods.
+SMS/Call) and 74 percent prefer their mobile devices for internet usage versus traditional methods.

 Thailand has almost 40 million smartphones, of which 25 percent are 4G-enabled devices.
 Smartphone sales are likely to hit 14 million units this year in a market worth $3.2 billion, making the country one of the world’s most attractive smartphone markets.

-With a broadband penetration per population of only 7.96 percent versus a mobile penetration of 149 percent, Thailand is mobile first, and presents an attractive opportunity for MVNO entrants with the right wholesale agreement, market strategy, skillset, and understanding of the local culture.
+With a broadband penetration per population of only 7.96% versus a mobile penetration of 149%, Thailand is mobile first, and presents an attractive opportunity for MVNO entrants with the right wholesale agreement, market strategy, skillset, and understanding of the local culture.

 |Licensee Name||Type||Services||Received the license||End of license|

 |SawasdeeShop||1||MVNO||30 Nov 2006||29 Nov 2019|